You might also like…

 Using these insights, your marketing team can develop email marketing campaigns, individualized offers, targeted ads, retargeting campaigns, loyalty programs, reward programs, etc., to retain loyal and high-value customers.

-Jenn Whaley is Senior VP, Global Sales & Strategy at OvationMR, where she heads up both sales and marketing.
+Jenn Whaley is Chief Commercial Officer at OvationMR, leading global sales and marketing.
 She posts regularly on The Standard Ovation.

 OvationMR is a global provider of first-party data for those seeking solutions that require information for informed business decisions.